nischal-khadka/vapt-learning/notes/VAPT_Notes.md

 * This is for LINUX target machine.
 For windows also it is the same but the command to download the payload from the attacker server is different and execution of the file is also different.

-# PRIVILEGE ESCALATION:
+# LINUX PRIVILEGE ESCALATION:

-- going from lower permission to a higher permission.
+- going from lower permission to a higher permission in LINUX target machine.

-  ## Linux Privilege Escalation

   - Enumeration: